 Application deadline date

-If you submit your application after this date, we cannot guarantee that you will be invited to audition.
-If you do consider to submit a late application, you must contact email@example.com in the first instance to check we are accepting late applications.
+If you submit your application after this date, we cannot guarantee that your audition recording will be reviewed by the audition panel.
+If you do want to submit a late application, you must contact firstname.lastname@example.org in the first instance to check we are accepting late applications.
 Late applications will be considered on a case by case basis and will not be considered in the first round of scholarship allocation.